johnlemon93/blog-page-ssr/README.md

     messagingSenderId: "your messaing sender id"
   };
 ```
-Notice that there is no comment notification yet.
+Be noticed that there is no comment notification yet.
+Someday I will try to fight with laziness and implement that feature 😄.
 If you want another comment method, feel free to change the code in *Comment* component at *src/components/pages/post/comment*.

 ### Google Analytics